google-gemini/generative-ai-swift/README.md

 # Google AI Swift SDK

 > [!IMPORTANT]
-> Thanks for your interest in the Google AI SDKs! **You can start using this SDK and its samples on December 13, 2023.** Until then, check out our [blog post](https://blog.google/technology/ai/google-gemini-ai/) to learn more about Google's Gemini multimodal model.

-> [!IMPORTANT]
 > If you are using the PaLM SDK for Swift, please see [Developers who use the PaLM SDK for Swift](#developers-who-use-the-palm-sdk-for-swift) for instructions.

 The Google AI Swift SDK enables developers to use Google's state-of-the-art generative AI models